-Screenwriter and musician David Turpin writes for Culture about his new film, gothic horror tale The Lodgers, which opens in Irish cinemas on March 9th.
+Screenwriter and musician David Turpin writes for Culture about his acclaimed Irish gothic horror tale The Lodgers, which is available on VOD and DVD on June 25th.

 The Lodgers came out of a game I used to play with myself as a child.
 I would imagine that, after my family went to bed, another family climbed up from under the house and occupied it overnight.
 I’d lie there, visualising the shadow existence they led, moving about the house in the dark, ready to duck back into hiding at the first sign of sunlight.
 Eventually – probably a little too late for my healthy development – I put the game away and stopped thinking of it.

 Like all good hauntings, it returned to me when I least expected it.
 I was working as a musician, and I had visited Ruth Treacy and Julianne Forde at Tailored Films to talk about a music video.
 They mentioned, in passing, that they were seeking a supernatural story to develop as a feature film.
 Some kind of bell rang in the back of my consciousness, and those nocturnal tenants came back to me.

 I’ve always loved Gothic romances – the kind that involve a woman fleeing a dark house while brandishing a candelabra – so that imagery comes naturally to me.
 At the same time, as I’ve grown older, I’ve come to see the Gothic as a way of talking about things that we can’t bring ourselves to discuss literally.
 The cursed twins in The Lodgers, living in their old house (in actuality Ireland’s ‘most haunted house’, Loftus Hall, County Wexford) became a route to talking about sexuality; how it can liberate or destroy us; how our families can warp our experience of sexuality before we even begin to live it.
 All the good stuff, in other words.
 Perhaps that’s why the Irish love ghost stories so much?